-Over five days last week, Canada’s border closed to everyone but citizens, permanent residents, and “essential” travelers.
+Over five days last week, Canada’s border closed to everyone but citizens, permanent residents, and “essential” travellers.

 But isn’t seeking asylum in another country—having left behind an entire life because of war, persecution, famine—the most essential travel?

-The government has acknowledged there’s no increased health risk from asylum-seekers, and yet closed our border to them anyway, fueling the myth that foreigners are inherently dangerous.
+The government has acknowledged there’s no increased health risk from asylum-seekers, and yet closed our border to them anyway, fuelling the myth that foreigners are inherently dangerous.

 While it’s a decision made jointly with the U.S., there’s a domestic political dimension that can’t be ignored.
 The Safe Third Country Agreement has been a source of explosive debate for years.
 A provision in the agreement allows asylum-seekers to cross into Canada from the U.S. at unofficial border crossings, as a way to override the rule that they must make their claim in the first safe country they arrive.
 While the Liberals have run an effective PR campaign shouting that refugees are welcome, last year they were in talks to close this “loophole.”

 The coronavirus pandemic reignited the debate.
 Before these crossings were banned, Conservative Party leadership frontrunner Peter MacKay tweeted: “The government just confirmed they’re allowing illegal border crossings.
 Instead of turning people away, we’re letting them in and paying for their health care and quarantine.
 There are concerns about having enough equipment just for our own citizens.
 This needs to stop now.”